jezzsantos/saastack/docs/design-principles/0020-api-framework.md

 > Note: this method `HostedModules.Get()` will be called in the startup of the Host project.

-### Endpoints
+### Declaring APIs

+* We are establishing our own authoring patterns built on top of ASP.NET Minimal API, using MediatR handlers, that make it easier to declare and organize endpoints into groups within subdomains.
+* We are then leveraging FluentValidation for request validation.
+* We are integrating standard ASP.NET services like Authentication and Authorization.
+* We are adding additional `IEndpointFilter` (and MediatR `IPipelineBehavior`) to provide the request and responses we desire.

 The design of Minimal APIs makes developing 10s or 100s of them in a single project quite unwieldy to manage well.

-> All the examples out there being learned from do little to demonstrate how to separate concerns within them in more complex systems.
+> All the examples out there (teaching minimal APIs) do little to demonstrate how to separate concerns across them in more complex systems.
 Since they are registered as individual handlers, there are not good collective ways to declare groups of related APIs.
 Especially since most REST APIs are grouped around resources.
 This is certainly the case when exposing a whole vertical slice/subdomain in a module.

-So, we have designed a coding pattern and grouping mechanism for related endpoints that results in automatic registration of Minimal APIs for you.
+A nicer way is to use a Source Generator to read the declarative code, and do the heavy lifting for us by generating the boiler plate code, reliably.

+Then we use Roslyn analyzers (and other tooling) to guide the author in creating the correct declarative syntax.

 #### Creating the API class